gabrielfgm/financial_history/paste_syllabi.md

     other types of module, but you are encouraged to draw on your knowledge of primary sources, as well as relevant secondary literature, in your answers.
--   Whether the exam will be online or in person is *to be determined*.
-    Any changes to exam format stemming from public health measures will be communicated to you during the year.

 ### Dissertation